-Highfields Inclusion Partnership aims to be both a place of work and a community.
+Highfields College aims to be both a place of work and a community.

 As a place of work, we aim to be a place with a shared purpose and shared goals.
 We aim to be a place where effort is encouraged and rewarded, where boundaries and routines are clear and kept to, where results show how well we are doing and how we need to improve further.

 As a community, we are aim to be a place for human beings to gather together in fellowship.
 We aim to be a place defined by the care, kindness and respect we show one another.